semaphoreci/semaphore/docs/docs/using-semaphore/self-hosted-configure.md

 <Available plans={['Startup (Hybrid)', 'Scaleup (Hybrid)']}/>

-Self-hosted agents allow you to run Semaphore jobs in your own hardware.
+Self-hosted agents allow you to run Semaphore jobs on your own hardware.
 This page explains the configuration settings available and how to enable additional features.

 ## Overview